Tom-Ainsworth/blackshaw-theatre/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   The two main colours used are Code Insititue red, and white.
+        -   I kept the colour scheme simple to aid accessibility.
+The current site used black and white, with an off white shade of #cdd0d4 used in the form section to allow it stand out from the background, while still being subtle.
     -   #### Typography
         -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
     -   #### Imagery